Ninjineers-2383/northstar/README.md

 # Northstar

 Northstar is a package by FRC 6328, Mechanical Advantage, that they are unable to support.
-The Ninjineers, FRC 2383, have decided to create their own fork to be used by teams that want a lightweight distributed april tag detection system.
+Ninjineers, FRC 2383, have decided to create their own fork to be used by teams that want a lightweight distributed april tag detection system.

 The documentation is currently nonexistent but @henrylec on discord would love to help out in our server https://discord.gg/VQ8EJDWKaS